 Apply for a lawsuit loan

-Our team of professional legal funding underwriters with Wyoming laws expertise, will pick your case up and contact your attorney to get more information about your claims.
-If your attorney is responsive and fast in sending your file to us, your case evaluation will take 24 hours.
+Our team of legal funding underwriters skilled with Wyoming laws will pick your case up and contact your attorney to get more information about your lawsuit and merits.
+If your attorney is responsive and cooperative in sending your file, your case evaluation will take 6 to 24 hours.

-Baker Street Funding is available around the clock to provide you with fast and convenient lawsuit loans in Wyoming.
-We also provide litigation funding for attorneys and corporate clients.
-Contact us today and get your WY case funded quickly.
+Baker Street Funding is available around the clock to provide you with the most convenient lawsuit loan for your situation in Wyoming.
+Contact us today and get your case funded today for less.

 See some of our funding products.